 One case, however, arguably reached the opposite conclusion.
 In Juarez v.
-Arcadia Financial, Ltd., plaintiffs brought a UCL class action based on alleged violations of the Rees-Levering Motor Vehicle Sales & Finance Act.
-After defendant refused to provide discovery regarding any profits defendant had earned on funds collected from class members, plaintiff moved to compel, claiming that the information was relevant to restitution.
-Reversing the trial court's order denying the motion, the Court of Appeal maintained that Korea Supply "concluded that 'restitutionary disgorgement' is available under the UCL."
-In support of this conclusion, the court quoted Korea Supply's statements that restitution under the UCL "is not limited only to the return of money or property that was once in the possession of [the plaintiff]," and "is broad enough to allow a plaintiff to recover money or property in which he or she has a vested interest."
-It further reasoned that "the plaintiffs arguably have an ownership interest in any profits Arcadia may have gained through interest or earnings on the plaintiffs' money that Arcadia wrongfully held."
-Moreover, the court distinguished Feitelberg, Madrid and several other cases holding that there is no right to restitutionary disgorgement on the ground that plaintiffs in those cases "had not lost to the defendant the software defect).
+Arcadia Financial, Ltd.,406 plaintiffs brought a UCL class action based on alleged violations of the Rees-Levering Motor Vehicle Sales & Finance Act.
+After defendant refused to provide discovery regarding any profits defendant had earned on funds collected from class members, plaintiff moved to compel, claiming that the information was relevant to restitution.407 Reversing the trial court's order denying the motion, the Court of Appeal maintained that Korea Supply "concluded that 'restitutionary disgorgement' is available under the UCL."408 In support of this conclusion, the court quoted Korea Supply's statements that restitution under the UCL "is not limited only to the return of money or property that was once in the possession of [the plaintiff]," and "is broad enough to allow a plaintiff to recover money or property in which he or she has a vested interest."409 It further reasoned that "the plaintiffs arguably have an ownership interest in any profits Arcadia may have gained through money he sought to recover) (unpublished).
+But see Murphy v.
+Kenneth Cole Prods., Inc., 40 Cal.
+4th 1094, 1119 (2007) (holding that California Labor Code section 226.7 payments are a wage); Wofford v.
+Apple Inc., No. 11-CV-0034, 2011 WL 5445054, at 3 (S.D.
+Cal.
+Nov.
+9, 2011) ("loss of use and loss of value" of plaintiff's iPhones were not recoverable as restitution because they provide no corresponding gain to defendant and injunctive relief was inappropriate because defendant remedied the software defect).
 But see Doe v.
 D.M.
-Camp & Sons, No. CIV-F-05-1417, 2009 WL 921442, at \13 (E.D.
+Camp & Sons, No. CIV-F-05-1417, 2009 WL 921442, at 13 (E.D.
 Cal.
 Mar.
 31, 2009) (reaching result contrary to Pulido, above); Troyk, 171 Cal.
 App.
 4th at 1339-42 (holding that, although class members did not pay service charges to an insurer and its attorney-in-fact directly, the trial court could have inferred that said defendants received a benefit from payments being made to a subsidiary billing agent based on the three companies acting as a single enterprise; accordingly, the insurer and its attorney-in-fact could both be liable for restitution under the UCL); Ngu v.
 City Bail Bonds, 71 Cal.
 App.
-5th 644, 652 (2021) ) (affirming claim for restitution in action against bail bond company, where court found the bond company unlawfully coerced and induced plaintiff to post bond for an employee), reh'g denied (Dec.
+5th 644, 652 (2021)) (affirming claim for restitution in action against bail bond company, where court found the bond company unlawfully coerced and induced plaintiff to post bond for an employee), reh'g denied (Dec.
 2, 2021).

-Id. at 914-15 (emphasis added).
+408 Id. at 914-15 (emphasis added).

-&lt;sup>383 134 Cal.
+404 134 Cal.
 App.
 4th 997.